Naval Mobile Construction Battalion 1

 Naval Mobile Construction Battalion 1 (NMCB ONE), is a United States Navy Seabee battalion.
-NMCB ONE, the original "Pioneers", has a long, proud and distinguished history as the very first Naval Construction Battalion of the service that would become known as the Seabees.
+NMCB ONE, the original "Pioneers", has a long history as the very first Naval Construction Battalion of the service that would become known as the Seabees.

 F4U at Turtle Bay Airfield on Espirto Santo.
 One of the Black Sheep Squadron (VMF-214).

 History

 Commissioned on 15 March 1942 as Naval Construction Battalion 1.
 The battalion was split into two construction detachments.
 The 2nd Construction Detachment went to Tongatabu and the 3rd Construction Detachment went to Efate, New Hebrides.
 The Seabee name did not exist when these groups deployed.